Models

 await dipdup.models.Index.filter().order_by('-level').first()

-In Tortoise ORM each subsequent call creates a new queryset using an expensive copy.copy()` call.
-In DipDup ORM it's the same queryset, so it's much faster.
+In Tortoise ORM, each subsequent call creates a new queryset using an expensive copy.copy() call.
+In DipDup, it's the same queryset, so it's much faster.

 Transactions

-DipDup manages transactions automatically for indexes opening one for each level.
-You can't open another one.
+DipDup manages transactions automatically for indexes, opening one for each level.
+You cannot open another one.
 Entering a transaction context manually with in_transaction() will return the same active transaction.
 For hooks, there's the atomic flag in the configuration.

 Help and tips -> Join our Discord